Nav9110/XRD_code/README.md

 The maximum intensity of the peaks

-The peak positions in 2θ
+The maximum peak positions in 2θ

 The FWHM (Full Width at Half Maximum)